In English grammar, a verb has five properties: voice, mood, tense, person, and number.

 Verbs ending with -s are generally singular, while verbs ending without -s are generally plural.

 singular noun = dancer, singular verb = dances

-Nouns ending with -s are generally plural, while nouns without it are generally singular.
+Nouns ending with -s are generally plural, while nouns ending without -s are generally singular.

 The dancers dance on the stage.

 plural noun = dancers, plural verb = dance

 Therefore, in a sentence, usually if a noun has –s, then the verb does not have –s; and generally, if the noun does not have –s, then the verb has –s.